NeutronStarDAO/ConstellationBook-English/src/README.md

 <br>

 In addition, the IC content is updated and iterated quickly.
-With open-source, everyone can contribute, keeping the content fresh and up-to-date.
+With open-source references, everyone can contribute, keeping the content fresh and up-to-date.

 <br>